melle76a / Shutterstock

 - Master of Nanotechnology

-Professor Min GU and Dr Xiaoping Li from the Swinburne University of Technology along with a visiting PhD student from National Chao Tung University, Taiwan have been working on tackling the e-security issue using nanotechnology.
-They have come up with an innovative method of encrypting data for secure electronic storage by aiming a laser beam that will enable increased data storage capacity and will encrypt information on DVD coated with gold nanoseconds.
+Dr Xiaoping Li and Professor Min GU from the Swinburne University of Technology together with a visiting PhD student from National Chao Tung University, Taiwan have been focusing on tackling the e-security issue using nanotechnology.
+They have found a groundbreaking method of encrypting data for secure electronic storage by aiming a laser beam that will allow increased data storage capacity, and also encrypt data on DVD coated with gold nanoseconds.

-In a list of Melbournes top 100 most influential people of 2012 published in The Age (Melbourne) Magazine, world leading nanotechnologist prof. Frank Caruso from the University of Melbourne was featured for his work on increasing the effectiveness of lifesaving drugs.
+In a list of Melbourne’s top 100 most influential people of 2012 published in The Age (Melbourne) Magazine, globally renowned nanotechnologist professor Frank Caruso from the University of Melbourne was featured for his work on increasing the efficiency of lifesaving drugs.

-Monash University will house the Australian Manufacturing Innovation Precinct headquarters which will help revive the industry.
-This centre will promote manufacturing-based research including nanofabrication.
+Monash University will accommodate the Australian Manufacturing Innovation Precinct headquarters, which will assist in reviving the industry.
+This center will be responsible for promoting manufacturing-based research, including nanofabrication.